Draft Beer Systems

 Components of Draught Systems

 Draught systems are essential in delivering the fresh taste of draft beer.
+Among these kegs, the corny keg, also known as the Cornelius Keg, is popular among homebrewers for its ease of use and maintenance.
 At the core of these systems are the kegs where the beer is stored under pressure.

 • Keg: A container typically made of stainless steel that holds the beer.